autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![parking-maneuver](images/planning/parking/parking-maneuver.png)

-### Pull over and pull out scenario
+### Pull-over and pull-out scenario

-1. Start by parking the vehicle on the side of the road.
+1. Begin by positioning the ego-vehicle at the roadside.

    ![pullover-pullout](images/planning/pullover-pullout/pullover-pullout.jpg)

-2. Set your goal, then engage the vehicle
+2. set a destination and then activate the vehicle.

+3. In a pull-over scenario, similarly position the ego-vehicle in a lane and set a destination to the roadside.

 ### Lane change scenario